OwenFeik/realmview/README.md

 * Fog of war sometimes doesn't show up
 * Remove sprites is forbidden; should be able to remove own sprites
 * Crashes when resizing grid
+* Hollow shapes
-* Hollow shapes when rendered with opacity have overlapping triangles visible.
+    * When rendered with opacity have overlapping triangles visible.
-* Hollow shapes have wrong dimensions after resizing window until zoom.
+    * Have wrong dimensions after resizing window until zoom.
+    * Have varying stroke, obvious at higher stroke levels.
 * Add to scene button is broken; `selected_layer` is undefined.
 * Drawing outlines are misleading for resize anchors.
 * Resizing a drawing increases the line stroke (maybe good?).
+* Drawing event grouping is broken.
+* When changing the cap on a drawing from none, force re-render.

 # Documentation